 Who We Serve

-Sometimes when a person has a physical or mental disability or is experiencing a disadvantaging condition such as welfare dependency, illiteracy or spousal abuse, they need extra help in finding and maintaining employment.
+Sometimes when a person has a physical or mental disability or is experiencing a disadvantaging condition such as welfare dependency or lack of education or perhaps being an at risk youth or displaced worker, they need extra help in finding and maintaining employment.
 Goodwill is here to provide assistance.
 Our core business is helping individuals achieve their fullest potential through the power of work.

 Typically, consumers are referred to Goodwill by the State Department of Vocational Rehabilitation Services, WorkFirst New Jersey, insurance companies, local social service agencies and other organizations in the workforce development arena.
-If you would like information on Goodwill’s programs, please contact Jeff Shisler at 856/439-0200, ext.
-227 or firstname.lastname@example.org.
+If you would like information on Goodwill’s programs, please contact Jeffrey Shisler at 856/439-0200, ext.
+99227 or firstname.lastname@example.org.

 - 2835 Route 73, Maple Shade, NJ 856/439-0200